zatarain/portfolio/docs/geo-football.md

 # 👨🏽‍💻 Project: `Geo-Football on Rails` [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-This prototype project aims to be an exercise to to discuss about software engineering technical topics like software development, security, deployment, databases, spatial data layers, etcetera.
+This prototype project aims to be an exercise to discuss about software engineering technical topics like software development, security, deployment, databases, spatial data layers, etcetera.
 More specifically, to discuss the development of an [API (Application Programming Interface)][what-is-api] to **manage spatial data layers** implemented written in Ruby with [Ruby on Rails framework][ror-web] and other open source libraries.

 ## 🗂️ Table of content